qlkwej/vulnscan/.github/CONTRIBUTING.md

    to exercise the behavior of your code.
  - [ ] __Documentation updates__: If your code makes any changes that need to
    be documented, you should include those doc updates in the same PR.
-The Security Bench documentation source is in this repo and includes instructions for getting a local copy of the site up and running if you'd like to preview your changes.
+The Vulnerability Scanner documentation source is in this repo and includes instructions for getting a local copy of the site up and running if you'd like to preview your changes.
  - [ ] __Well-formed Code__: Do your best to follow existing conventions you